wolfwfr/vial-qmk/keyboards/keyclicks/w_corne_choc_v3/readme.md

 > [!NOTE]
 > The w-corne-choc-v3 has a curious matrix and layout definition in the source
 > code.
-First, the right-hand side is represented in reverse.
-So your top row
+First, the right-hand side is represented in reverse (i.e. mirrored).
+So
-> with the `YUIOP` buttons need to be configured as `POIUY` if you configure
+> your top row with the `YUIOP` keys (in a qwerty layout) on the right half need
-> your layout in the source code.
-Second, the original layout in `info.json` was
+> to be configured as `POIUY` if you configure your layout in the source code.
-> pretty garbled up, as will be evidenced when you have a look at the output of
+> Second, the original layout in `info.json` was pretty garbled up, as will be
-> `qmk info -l -kb "keyclicks/w_corne_choc_v3"`.
-But worse than just producing a
+> evidenced when you have a look at the output of `qmk info -l -kb "keyclicks/w_corne_choc_v3"`.
+But worse than just producing a bad image, it
-> bad image, it caused compilation errors due to the QMK tooling not accepting
+> caused compilation errors due to the QMK tooling not accepting the one
-> the one negative number in the layout definition.
-Through a little bit of
-> trial and error I have rearranged the bottom keys in the layout in `info.json`
+> negative number in the layout definition.
+I have rearranged the bottom keys in
-> in order to better reflect the look of the keyboard.
-The important thing
+> the layout in `info.json` in order to better reflect the look of the keyboard.
-> though is that this new version (now renamed to `keyboard.json` by the way, to
+> The important thing though is that this new version (now renamed to
-> reflect modern QMK idioms) compiles successfully.
-I am not entirely sure, but
+> `keyboard.json` by the way, to reflect modern QMK idioms) compiles
-> I think, at least when relying on vial, there is no functional consequence to
+> successfully.
+I am not entirely sure, but I think, at least when relying on
-> altering the layout in this file.
+> vial, there is no functional consequence to altering the layout in this file.

+> [!NOTE]
+> If you're encountering errors like `VENDOR_ID`, `PRODUCT_ID`, or `DEVICE_VER`
+> undefined, coming from `tmk_core/protocol/usb_descriptor.c`, then you might
+> have a problem with your `info.json` or `keyboard.json` file not parsing
+> successfully, which should be reported early on in the compilation log output.
+> The json file contains information about the USB device and if the file fails
+> to parse, it is ignored in later compilation steps.
+When this happens (as it
+> happened to me), these later compilation steps fallback to a deprecated method
+> for obtaining USB device information, causing these errors.
+Ensure that the
+> json file is parsed correctly during compilation.

 ## Bootloader